 NewsGator Online Edition is a solid alternative to Bloglines, with a very similar interface and features.
 The primary difference is in how Web feed items are handled while you browse them.
 I.e., items are not marked “read” until you explicitly say so.
 While there is a paid standalone NewsGator reader, this version is powerful enough for the average feed subscriber, and competitive with Bloglines and Google Reader.
 Of course, you could create your own feed reader using Teqlo (below).

 Geeks rejoice.
-Postgenomic has taken hundreds of Web feeds from science, math, and technology blogs and collated them into a single website.
+Postgenomic has taken hundreds of Web feeds from science, math, and technology blogs and collated them into a single website, perfect for those who want to enroll in top online IT programs.
 The value-added here is that not only are there no ads, you can see which sites have linked to the story, in case you want to research a bit more.
 Note that they only publish snippets of posts, so it’s a great way to start exploring science blogs.

 Studies have shown that reading at too slow a speed actually hinders learning.
 Retention is supposedly better at higher reading rates.
 Even if you read something over 2-3 times at high speed, that likely takes less time than reading something once at your regular speed.